adamggrim/textwarp/README.md

 - `pyperclip`: For accessing and copying to the clipboard
 - `regex`: For expanded regular expression functionality
-- `spaCy`: For identifying parts of speech
+- `spaCy`: For identifying word context

 ## Example